Groumy/Groumy.github.io/_drafts/tbh-switch.md

 ---

-With my group of old timers, we recently switched from Cypher System to [The Black Hack Second Edition](https://www.drivethrurpg.com/product/255088/The-Black-Hack-Second-Edition) to handle our RPG cravings.
+With my group, we recently switched from Cypher System to [The Black Hack Second Edition](https://www.drivethrurpg.com/product/255088/The-Black-Hack-Second-Edition) to handle our RPG cravings.

 We did so for many reasons :
 * [character options](#character-options) were a little bit to heavy for their tastes